This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 - 3 tablespoons cornstarch

-- 3 whole eggs
+- 3 large eggs

 - 3 egg yolks

-- 3 tablespoons lemon juice powder optional
+- 3 tablespoons lemon juice powder, optional

-- 3 tablespoons lemon juice
+- 3 tablespoons fresh lemon juice

 - 1 teaspoon vanilla extract

-- ½ teaspoon lemon oil or lemon extract
+- ½ teaspoon lemon oil

-- Zest of 1 lemon
+- zest from 1 lemon

 - ¼ teaspoon salt